 What Steve appreciates about Sarah Akutagawa – I know very few people who have so creatively excavated so much beauty from her Chinese-American culture of origin in a way that’s brought wholeness and healing to people well beyond her cultural background.
-She’s currently the InterVarsity regional coordinator for international students in California to see new “face-generating” communities of among the 121,000 international students.
+She’s currently the InterVarsity diversity director.
 Read this article to get a taste of the kind of Kingdom beauty she’s excavated.
 She’s also led amazing immersions into Chinatown as part of her training of others.
 Read this article from Inheritance Magazine.

 Sarah Papé – “I grew up in Boise, ID with a deep love of outdoor adventures, but never imagined living in San Francisco.
 I moved to California for college, and a defining moment in my journey came during a spring break trip to inner-city Chicago.
 The trip challenged much of what I believed about the Bible, particularly around issues of power, privilege, race and class.
 I began investigating how my theology is shaped by my experiences as a white woman.
 With a graciousness that is rare, Kingdom Rice is doing the beautiful and necessary work of elevating narratives that are often buried by the dominant western culture.
 When I’m not working with middle schoolers or dreaming up science labs, I love hiking with friends, baking cookies, and searching for the perfect cup of chai.”

-What Steve appreciates about Sarah Papé – Our newest board member, I appreciate how she’s stewarded her religious studies and urban education training from Stanford and USF, respectively.
+What Steve appreciates about Sarah Papé – I appreciate how she’s stewarded her religious studies and urban education training from Stanford and USF, respectively.
 Sarah recognized the privilege she came from, pursued immersion experiences to lay that aside and today, serves as President for her teachers association where she can advocate for the many SE Asians who largely make up her school district.
 SE Asians are often looked over among East Asians (like Chinese) and the whole Crazy Rich Asians culture.
-I also appreciate her as a pastor of my church.

 Steve Hong, Director – “A native San Franciscan, I am a former engineer, missionary, pastor, and guitar teacher.
 I love excavating stories of beauty from San Francisco and my cultural background as a way to share how God is breaking into these spaces.
 God has given me friendships with influential leaders in music, art, theology, and a diversity of churches and faith communities across different faiths.
 People in my ‘hood know me for engaging people with my uke, recumbent bike, and world view conversations over coffee.”